IrraStoyanova/SoftUni-Fundamentals/README.md

 # SoftUni-Fundamentals
-Exercises for SoftUni "Fundamentals with Java" course
+Exercises for SoftUni "Fundamentals with Java" course, may 2022